pts/historic-texlive/README.txt

       $ "$PWD"/htl2016/bin/i386-linux/tlmgr install scheme-minimal

-An alternative to the installation step 2 above for TeXLive 2016-- to install teX Live packaging infrastructure (without any TeX) is:
+An alternative to the installation step 2 above for TeXLive 2016-- to install TeX Live packaging infrastructure (without any TeX) is:

 2k.
 Run this: